Exchangeability type properties of asset prices: Introduction

 \section{Introduction}

+The classic univariate European \emph{put-call symmetry} property, also known as Bates' rule from~\cite{bat97}, relates certain calls and puts in the \emph{same} market, see e.g.~\cite{bat91,car94,faj:mor06b} and more recently~\cite{car:lee08,teh09}.
+This symmetry property of an integrable random variable $\eta$ can be expressed using expected payoffs from plain vanilla options as

+for every strike $k\geq 0$, with $F$ being the forward price, so that the terminal asset price in the one-period setting is $F\eta$ (in order that the discounted expectations can be interpreted as arbitrage-free prices, they have to be taken with respect to a martingale measure), see \cite{car:lee08,mol:sch10}.
+In cases with vanishing carrying costs the put-call symmetry makes it possible to replace at certain times a call option with equally valued puts in order to design so-called semi-static hedges for barrier options.
+In cases of non-vanishing carrying costs semi-static hedges can be constructed on the basis of a very closely related property, called quasi-self-duality, being briefly discussed in Section~\ref{sec:quasi-swap}, see also~\cite{car:lee08,mol:sch10}.

 Following Carr and Lee~\cite{car:lee08}, \emph{semi-static hedging} is the replication of contracts by trading European-style claims at no more than two times after inception.
-In the \emph{single asset} case such semi-static hedging strategies have been analysed extensively in recent years, see~e.g.~\cite{and:and:eli02,and01,car:cho97,car:cho02,car:ell:gup98} and more recently~\cite{car:lee08}.
-These strategies are usually based on the classic univariate European \emph{put-call symmetry} property (also known as Bates' rule from~\cite{bat97}), relating certain out-of the money calls and puts in the \emph{same} market, see e.g.~\cite{bat91,car94,faj:mor08b,faj:mor06b,faj:mor08,faj:mor08c} and more recently~\cite{car:lee08}.
+In the \emph{single asset} case such semi-static hedging strategies have been analysed extensively in recent years, see~e.g.~\cite{and:and:eli02,and01,bow:car94,car:cho97,car:ell:gup98} and more recently~\cite{car:lee08}.

 Interestingly, also the \emph{duality principle} in option pricing traces some of its roots to the same papers as put-call symmetry results, see e.g.~\cite{bat91,bat97,car94,grab83}.
-The power of duality lies in the possibility to reduce the complexity of valuation problems by relating them to easier problems in the so-called \emph{dual markets}.
+The power of duality lies in the possibility to reduce the complexity of valuation problems by relating them to easier problems in the \emph{dual markets}.
 For a presentation of this principle in a general univariate exponential semimartingale setting see~\cite{eber:pap:shir08}, for bivariate L\'evy markets see~\cite{faj:mor06c}, for multivariate semi-martingale extensions (with various dual-markets) see~\cite{eber:pap:shir08b}.
-The symmetry property then appears if the original and dual markets coincide, that motivates the name \emph{self-dual} chosen in \cite{mol:sch08} for distributions that coincide with their duals.
+The symmetry property then appears if the original and certain dual markets coincide, that motivates the name \emph{self-dual} chosen in~\cite{mol:sch10} for distributions that coincide with their duals.

-The symmetry properties of option prices eventually boil down to the symmetries of expected payoffs from plain vanilla options, see \cite{car:lee08,mol:sch08}.
-For instance, integrable $\eta$ is self-dual if and only if

-for every strike $k\geq 0$, with $F$ being the forward price.
-The above put-call symmetry makes it possible to replace at certain times a call option with an equally valued put in order to design semi-static hedges.